 This post may contain affiliate links.

 Preschoolers will enjoy playing this hands-on frog math game to help them practice counting and addition to ten.
-This fun math frog game is a fantastic addition to your spring homeschool lessons.
+This fun math frog game is a fantastic addition to your frog preschool lessons.

 When my kids were younger we lived near a pond.
 We spent many spring and summer afternoons walking to the pond to see the frogs, turtles, and fish.